 - Students from two or more racial and ethnic groups (where possible, we will identify the percentage of students in this category from two or more racial and ethnic groups underrepresented in CS)

-Where it’s not possible to disaggregate, or where we’re highlighting a systemic issue, we’ll reference this collective group as students from marginalized racial and ethnic groups underrepresented in computer science.
+Where and when it’s not possible to disaggregate, or where we’re highlighting a systemic issue, we’ll reference this collective group as students from marginalized racial and ethnic groups underrepresented in computer science.
 In doing so, we hope to make more explicit the structural and historical circumstances that have prevented these students from accessing computer science, as recommended by social scientists and diversity and inclusion researchers.
 The new term may be abbreviated as “URG” in charts and graphics.

 We know that words have power, and believe these changes reflect the more complex relationship that some historically marginalized communities have with computing.
 We also believe it is important to place the experience of these groups in context, and we understand that not every group—or every student—has the same access or opportunity to study this crucial subject.
 We hope these changes better reflect this history, and help make clear why this work to expand computer science for these students is so important.